ConfederacyOfGaia/Gaia/zephyrlands.md

 In general, Zephyran culture centers around nature, and the rhythms of day to day life are bound up with the seasons, the harvests, and the moon.
 These patterns are woven into everyday life, and influence most things.

 ### Regional Cultures

-* Gaia is the main one, and cuts through the middle of the contintent.
-* Kylf is east and northeast of Gaia
-* The homeland of the gnomes (the Soothills) is east of Gaia
-* The homeland of the elves (Selarius) is northeast of Gaia, nestled between Gaia and Kylf.
-There is a giant landlocked sea in that area, so Selarius might be in the middle of it.
-* Vella is north and northwest of Gaia
-  * Eastern Vella abuts western Kylf
-* Genouj is southeast of Gaia
-* Need another country directly south of Gaia, west of Genouj, former part of the empire.
-Humans only.
-* A long, thin country on the ocean, west of Gaia, formerly part of the empire.
-Humans only.

 #### The Confederacy of Gaia